Buy a Small Intestinal Bacterial Overgrowth (SIBO) breath test

 Should I be able to see my breath in the test tube?

-You won’t be able to see your breath go into the test tube nor will you see any condensation.
+You generally won’t be able to see your breath go into the test tube but you might see some condensation.

 Appreciation